dotnet/iot/src/devices/Card/CreditCard/README.md

 # Credit Card - Credit Card

-This CreditCard class allows to read thru a standard Near Field Communiction (NFC) or Smart Card (PC/SC) reader.
+This CreditCard class allows to read thru a standard Near Field Communication (NFC) or Smart Card (PC/SC) reader.
 Be aware that to read the data stored in the card, you need a compatible reader:
 - An ISO 14443-4 Type B for NFC.
-Keep in lind as well that the antena and the gain of your NFC reader need to be strong enough to read all kind of cards.
+Keep in mind as well that the antenna and the gain of your NFC reader need to be strong enough to read all kind of cards.
 Most of the popular PN532 NFC readers that you can find online does not allow to read all kind of card due to this issue
 - A smart card reader compatible to read secured card

 Your credit card needs to be compatible with wireless payments for NFC reading.
 It needs to have a chip to be read by a smart card reader.

-You will need a reader with an implemetation of a WriteRead function from the class CardWriteRead.
+You will need a reader with an implementation of a WriteRead function from the class CardWriteRead.
 You will find an example with the PN532 below.

+This class has been tested with various American Express, Visa and Mastercard, mainly from Europe.

 ## Usage

 Here is a full example on how to read a Credit Card using a PN532.
-As mention above, the quality of your antena and gain of the antena may not allow you to read your card even if it's compatible.
+As mention above, the quality of your antenna and gain of the antenna may not allow you to read your card even if it's compatible.

 ```csharp
 static void Main(string[] args)